mccannsa/soft-heap-implementations/README.md

 # Soft Heap Implementations
 This repository contains several implementations of a modified version of the soft heap data structure described in [Soft Heaps Simplified](https://epubs.siam.org/doi/10.1137/120880185).
 This simple modification limits the total number corrupted of items to be strictly less than or equal to $\varepsilon n$.
-You can read more about this modification here --> [LINK COMING SOON].
+A complete account of this modification will be provided soon.